SAFE-Video-2025

 🏆 Prize

 The most promising solutions may be eligible for research grants to further advance their development.
 A travel stipend will be available to the highest-performing teams to support attendance at the APAI workshop at ICCV 2025, where teams can showcase their technical approach and results.
+Remote participation options will also be available.

-📢 Results Sharing and Poster Session
+📢 Results Sharing

-In addition to leaderboard rankings and technical evaluations, participants will have the opportunity to share insights, methodologies, and lessons learned through an optional poster session at the APAI Workshop at ICCV 2025.
-Participants will be invited to present a poster at the workshop, showcasing their approach and findings to fellow researchers, practitioners, and attendees.
+In addition to leaderboard rankings and technical evaluations, participants will have the opportunity to share insights, methodologies, and lessons learned through an optional session at the APAI Workshop at ICCV 2025.
+Participants will be invited to present at the workshop, showcasing their approach and findings to fellow researchers, practitioners, and attendees.
 To facilitate this engagement, we will collect 250-word abstracts in advance.
 These abstracts should briefly describe your method, key innovations, and any noteworthy performance observations.
 Submission details and deadlines will be announced on the challenge website.
 This is a valuable opportunity to contribute to community knowledge, exchange ideas, and build collaborations around advancing synthetic video detection.

 🧠 Challenge Tasks